gajim/gajim/README.md

 ### Optional Runtime Requirements

 - python3-pil (pillow) for support of webp avatars
-- For zeroconf you need python3-dbus on Linux or [pybonjour](https://dev.gajim.org/lovetox/pybonjour-python3) on Windows/macOS
+- gir1.2-avahi-0.6 for zeroconf on Linux or [pybonjour](https://dev.gajim.org/lovetox/pybonjour-python3) on Windows/macOS
 - gir1.2-gspell-1 and hunspell-LANG where lang is your locale eg. en, fr etc
 - gir1.2-secret-1 for GNOME Keyring or KDE support as password storage
 - D-Bus running to have gajim-remote working